obspy/obspy/misc/installer/anaconda/README.md

 $ ./build_conda_packages_linux.sh
 ```

-This will take a while but it will build packages for all Python versions on 64 and 32 bit.
-It will copy the final packages to `conda_builds` so as a last step you have to upload them from your local machine.
+This will take a while but it will build packages for all Python versions on 32
+bit (uncomment 64 bit section in build script if needed).
+It will copy the
+final packages to `conda_builds` so as a last step you have to upload them from
+your local machine.

 ```bash
 $ cd conda_builds